 “Another undersea mountain?”
 Bastian asked.

-“No…” said Percy, “this came out of nowhere, it’s something weird…” She hung her weight from the strap above her, and leaned over Bastian as she smoked, watching the depth-under-keel gauge slowly rise.
-“Give us a little more speed Bastian; ten knots.”
+“No . . .” said Percy, “this came out of nowhere, it’s something weird . . .”
+She hung her weight from the strap above her, and leaned over Bastian as she smoked, watching the depth-under-keel gauge slowly rise.
+“Give us a little more speed, Bastian—ten knots.”

 Bastian eased the throttle forward and the hum of the motors doubled in volume.